The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 No. 9 Park

-Known for: regionally-inspired Italian and French food, the flagship restaurant of chef Barbara Lynch
+Known for: regionally-inspired Italian and French food, the flagship restaurant of executive chef Barbara Lynch

 When I began researching the best restaurants in Boston, chef Barbara Lynch's name came up everywhere.

-In 1998, the chef from south Boston opened her first restaurant, No. 9 Park, in an elegant townhouse in Beacon Hill, across the street from Boston Commons and the Massachusetts State House.
+In 1998, the chef from south Boston opened her first restaurant, No. 9 Park, in an elegant townhouse in Beacon Hill, across the street from Boston Common and the Massachusetts State House.

 Her accolades are numerous, including James Beard Awards for Best Chef Northeast in 2003 and Outstanding Restaurateur in 2014.

-It was my first night in Boston, so I went all out ordering the Chef's Tasting Menu, which changes on a biweekly basis.
+It was my first night in Boston, so I ordered the Chef's Tasting Menu.

 - Prawns in escabeche